 The department also posts news releases about major incidents that occur when working with the media and the public on incidents.
 If you have further questions about a posting, contact Public Information Officer Tammy Ward at 763-509-5163 or email@example.com.
 If she is not available, you can also call the department’s main number at 763-509-5160 to be directed you to someone who can help you.

-If you see a crime in progress, please call 9-1-1 immediately.
+If you see a crime in progress or need a police response for any reason, please call 9-1-1 immediately.
 If you wish to remain anonymous, be sure and tell the dispatcher.
 When calling, remember to give as much information as possible, including what is happening and where.
 Also, get as much of a description of the suspects and vehicles involved as possible.

 If you have information on suspicious behavior that you saw that may be related to terrorist or other criminal activity, but is not occurring now, you may file an online iWATCH report.